 We returned to the rooms by twilight and had tea with light snacks.
 Some of us watched a wildlife movie at the audio-visual room, others choosing to play a quick game of table Tennis or Carrom or just relax.
 After changing to some comfortable clothes, we went to the Gol Ghar, which had a campfire on one side surrounded by people, having discussions, some over a glass of drink, munching the unlimited starters provided by the staff.
 The night was cold and it took a while for us to get a few comfortable seats next to the campfire, to enjoy a few drinks and starters along with the high level discussions.
 The ladies preferred a more quite place in the Gol Ghar, and looked very comfortable with their gossips without us, probably enjoying their freedom as much as we were.
 It was pleasant surprise to find our ladies asking us continue with our ‘discussions’ and retiring to the room looking seemingly happy after their dinner.
 When we went back to room we could still find them laughing and visibly enjoying their private discussions.
 Soon it was time for Mark’s Ghost stories, which usually has a bigger introduction then the story itself, it took a while for Mark to exhibit his remarkable narration skills, thanks to the well disguised intimidating questions in the name of genuine curiosity by Mahesh.
 I should say we slept well, despite the odd efforts from some to scare the others.

-Surprisingly, we were up and ready early in the morning for the much awaited Forest Safari.
 We traveled on the common road before entering the narrow mud roads going deeper in to the forest, as usual we saw herds of spotted dears, few Monkeys and wild boars on the way.
 We were also lucky to see Bisons, Barking Deer and some elephants.

 To our pleasant surprise we saw couple of Elephants at very close range peacefully eating, not in the least bothered by our presence.
 My son has special fondness for elephants and was thrilled, Shouting ‘Ana Ana’ and pointing to the Elephants making sure none of us missed the great spectacle, only to be calmed by my apprehensive wife, as we were too close to the elephants for her comfort.

-The thrill of watching wild elephants in their natural habitat from close quarters is an experience in itself, their unmatched majestic presence skillfully hiding their incredible power and potent threat.
+experience in itself, their unmatched majestic presence skillfully hiding their incredible power and potent threat.
 We stayed for while watching and admiring them, till my wife felt they had noticed us and had taken the smallest of the steps towards us, urging us to move on.

 We returned from the Safari and had delicious breakfast at the resort.
 There is a beautiful lake right in front of the Jungle lodges, to our joy we realized that the elephant ride was along the path circling the lake.
 We spent sometime sitting and relaxing, admiring the beautiful lake and pleasant surroundings.